machiobrian/HMM_FFT/DTW/ReadMe.md

 #### Dynamic Programming

-* we are to find the minimum-cost path through matrix `dist_mat` using dynamic programming
+* we are to find the minimum-cost path through matrix `dist_matrix` using dynamic programming
 > Cost of a Path:

 Defined as the sum of the matrix entries on that path

+> The Sequence of Operation is as follows

+1. Define the shape of the signal x,y and visualize
+2. Define the distance matrix
+3. Define the Dynamic Time Warp - `path` and `cost` function and visualize